For school administrators, admissions and enrollment goals are always of primary concern.

 But meeting diverse needs extends beyond the classroom.
 This is especially important if your school accommodates nontraditional students with specific needs.

-For example, some of your adult students may work full-time and would benefit from a more flexible schedule or online courses.
+For example, some of your adult students or college students may work full-time and would benefit from a more flexible schedule or online courses.

 Hiring a diverse staff and promoting inclusion in every aspect of school life can go a long way in supporting these students and increasing retention across your student body.